alexkernphysiker/math_h/README.md

 Header files with mathematical template functions and classes (C++11)
 ====================================================================

-this repository also contains a small static library which is an interface between these classes and gnuplot_wrap
+this repository also contains a small static library which is an interface between these classes and gnuplot